 There will be fun grand prizes for summer readers when the program ends on August 11.
 Please bring your tally cards to the library by that date or soon after for your prize.
 K.A.
 Brett School students, save your tally card to bring to school in September.
 Mrs. Palmer and Mrs. Nelson are planning a back-to-school ice cream celebration for summer readers.

 Prizes and supplies for our 2018 Summer Reading Program have been donated by Barnstormers Theatre, Friends of Cook Memorial Library, Hannaford Supermarket, Shaw’s Supermarket, The Other Store, Story Land, and White Lake Speedway.

 - July 4: Ordination Rock Family Day 5K, 8:30 am

 - Race starts at Ordination Rock on Cleveland Hill Road at 8:30 am.
 Register now at the library or on race day at the K.A.
 Brett School between 7 and 8:00 am.
 For the whole family; kids under 10 must be accompanied by a parent or responsible adult.
 More info and registration form can be found at https://tamworthlibrary.org/2018/05/ordination-rock-5k-race-on-4th-of-july/

-- Bring a blanket and/or chair, movie TBA soon, but we’re planning on showing a fun movie for all ages.
-Meet on the lawn behind the library at 8:30 pm, movie will start as soon as its dark enough.
+- Bring a blanket and/or chair and come see The Princess Bride, a fun movie for all ages with lots of opportunities for audience participation.
+Meet on the lawn behind the library at 8:30 pm, we’ll provide popcorn.

 - July 25: Amy Beach in Words and Music, 7:00 pm